-Next start date: September 2013
+Next start date

-The programme includes lectures and workshops.
+The course includes lectures and workshops.
 Participants are introduced to diverse counselling theories and to the practices derived from them in a variety of settings.
 The two-year course integrates three dimensions of counselling psychology:

 - Personality theory and theories of counselling